angelicaengstrom/javaparser-cc/report.md

 Tianxing Wu: Use Maybe functor (In java it is called Optional) to eliminate if statements.

 John Söderholm: Extracting complex if-statements into distinct functions.
+This would reduce the cyclomatic complexity significantly.
+One of these functions would have the responsibility to investigate and handle possible null parameters in the list of input methods.

 Angelica Engström: Extracting complex branches into distinct functions or classes.
 Using design patterns?